-In addition to Saudi Arabia's efforts to take the advantage of championship professional sports, the prevalence of obesity and overweight among Saudi people has caused political decision-makers to pay attention to sports to prevent inactivity problems.
-Nearly 70% of people in Saudi Arabia are under 35 years, and the Saudi youth, as new applicants of sports facilities and activities, strongly seek gender equality and modern solutions a lifestyle entertainment.
+In addition to Saudi Arabia's efforts to take advantage of the championship and professional sports, the prevalence of obesity and overweight among Saudi people has caused political decision-makers to pay special attention to sports to prevent inactivity problems.
+Nearly 70% of people in Saudi Arabia are under 35 years, and the Saudi youth, as new applicants of sports facilities and activities, strongly seek gender equality and solutions for a modern lifestyle and entertainment.
 Along with state support, Saudi

 Arabia has attempted to increase the role of the private sector in infrastructure development, reducing reliance on the state and oil revenues.
-Researchers argue that, in addition encouraging an entrepreneurial and creative spirit, this will boost the productivity of this country.
+Researchers argue that, in addition to encouraging an entrepreneurial and creative spirit, this will boost the productivity of this country.
 This also affects Saudi Arabia's sovereign policy on sports.
 This country is attempting to develop its championship and professional sports by privatizing and nationalizing sports, with professional football serving as an example.